xmos/lib_xua/doc/rst/sw_mixer.rst

    * The inputs from the audio interfaces on the device---these samples come from the Audio Hub core and includes samples from digital input streams.

-Since the sum of these inputs may be more then the 18 possible mix inputs to each mixer, there is a mapping from all the possible inputs to the mixer inputs.
+Since the sum of these inputs may be more than the 18 possible mix inputs to each mixer, there is a mapping from all the possible inputs to the mixer inputs.

 After the mix occurs, the final outputs are created.
 There are two possible output destinations